 The sculpture was last shown in the U.S. capital in 1949 when it drew nearly 800,000 visitors.
-It was a centerpiece for those who attended President Harry Truman's inaugural reception at the museum, he said.
+It was also a centerpiece for those who attended President Harry Truman's inaugural reception at the gallery.

-This time, it will be on view for crowds attending the inauguration of President Barack Obama.
+This time, it will be on view through March 3, 2013, to include crowds attending the inauguration of President Barack Obama.

 Copyright 2012 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.